 Child safety restraints

 Nevada law requires children younger than six years old and lighter than 60lbs to wear a safety restraint.
 In their attempt to produce affordable, comfortable, and attractive restraints, manufacturers often neglect protection.
 Faulty restraints can be a threat to the child’s safety.

 The list could continue.
 However, the above examples should make it obvious that any product may prove defective.
 When it happens, and their defect leads to injuries and property damage, consumers should take action.

 On one hand, they should fight to recover their losses.
-On the other hand, they can teach the liable party a lesson and raise awareness on the defective product.
+On the other hand, they can teach the liable party a lesson and raise awareness of the defective product.
 The process may be complicated for someone with no legal knowledge and experience.
-However, it is part of the job for a product liability attorney in Henderson.
+However, it is part of the job of a product liability attorney in Henderson.